-How to get a signature wrong - 5,000 social media buttons and a huge logo of your company.
+How to get a signature wrong: 5,000 social media buttons and a huge company logo.

-How to get a signature right — your name, position and company website so people can find out more about you.
-You can also include a link to your personal site too if you have one.
+How to get a signature right — your name, position, and company website so people can find out more about your organization.
+You can also include a link to your personal site if you have one.

-Keep it basic, let candidates know who you are and how they can find out more.
+Keep it basic, and let candidates know how they can find out more.

 This is more important than you think.
 If you hit peak email and LinkedIn “checking” times, your message is far more likely to get a response.

-The best way to work out your target candidates' checking time is through trial and error.
-Try sending inmails at different times during the week and compare response rates.
+The best way to figure out your target candidate’s checking time is through trial and error.
+Try sending InMails at different times during the week and compare response rates.

-That said, we’ve found that inmails sent on Tuesday morning perform well.
-Candidates have had time to deal with the stress of Monday, and are settling down to the week and open to new tasks.
+That said, we’ve found that InMails sent on Tuesday mornings generally perform well.
+Candidates have had time to deal with the stress of Monday, are settling into the week, and are open to new tasks.

-Surprisingly, Sunday evening also works well — candidates are often preparing for the work week and looking through any messages they might have missed.
+Surprisingly, Sunday evenings also work well — candidates are often preparing for the work week and looking through messages they may have missed.

 10. Stay positive

-Not everyone is going to be interested, and it’s important to remember that (no matter how good your messages are), you’re likely to hear ‘no’ more than ‘yes'.
+Not everyone is going to be interested, and it’s important to remember that (no matter how good your messages are), you’re likely going to hear ‘no’ more than ‘yes.’

-Make sure you stay positive, and keep trying to send candidates personal messages about opportunities they might be interested in, and you should be alright!
+Stay positive, and keep trying to send candidates personal messages about opportunities they might be interested in, and you should be alright.